How To Spend 5 Days In Kyoto (With Nara + Osaka Day Trips)

 Arashiyama Kyoto Japan

 To get to the bamboo grove, just pretend you’re heading to Tenryu-ji Temple.
-If you’re interested in visiting, feel free to explore here first.
-To get to the bamboo forest, exit the north gate of Tenryu-ji Temple and take a left into a path that leads into the Arashiyama Bamboo Grove.
+To get to the bamboo forest, exit the north gate of Tenryu-ji Temple and take a left onto a path that leads into the Arashiyama Bamboo Grove.

 You’ll then walk for less than 5 minutes in order to reach the forest.
 The path isn’t clearly marked and the grove doesn’t start immediately at the street, but just keep walking and you’ll run into it.
 Once inside the forest, you can walk for a bit until you come across a shrine.